MayankOg/MayankOg/Readme.md

 - Founder of **Gamerz** 🎮, an e-sports platform for organizing gaming tournaments in BGMI, Freefire, and Valorant
 - Developer of **Particlub** 📅, a social platform for connecting individuals through events and activities
 - Integrated **Razorpay** 💳 as a payment gateway for seamless transactions in my projects
+- Proficient in using **Apache** 🌐 to create and manage web servers
 - Skilled in **UI/UX design** and building seamless **user experiences**
 - Explorer of new tech and passionate about **e-sports gaming, chess, and fitness**